Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 - Expected output:

-- Add User to MySQL:
+- Add a user to MySQL:

 https://servbay-fuelphp-test.local/mysql_add